-Imagine America scholarship certificates are to be given to the Financial Aid Office prior to class commencement, are non-transferable and cannot be exchanged for cash.
-Scholarship certificates will be accepted until October 31, of the year in which they are awarded.
+Imagine America Scholarship certificates are to be given to the Student Finance Office, are non-transferable and cannot be exchanged for cash.
+Scholarship certificates will be accepted until October 31st of the year in which they are awarded.
 The scholarship cannot be used in conjunction with any of the other two types of scholarships offered by the campus.